How to spend 48 hours in Prague

 Where to stay in Prague

-We stayed at Hotel Ostas, however, I wouldn’t really recommend this hotel unless you’re on a serious budget.
+We stayed at Hotel Ostas, however, I wouldn’t really recommend this hotel unless you’re on a serious budget for your 48 hours in Prague.
 It’s quite far from anything central (about 20 minutes walk) and the area it’s in isn’t that great either.
 I felt fine as I was with my boyf but if I was travelling alone I may have felt a bit nervous.

 The hotel was really clean and the room was spacious, however it was really quite dated and the staff were not very friendly.
 One weird thing was that you had to give in your key every time you left the hotel – I’m not sure if this is a Czech thing but it was a bit odd.